Emmanuelle Moureaux hangs 100 colors of paper, installation made for Shinjuki creator party 2013.

 means dividing the space with colors. "

-Entrance of the installation
+Entrance to the installation

 picture Daisuke Shima / NACASA & partners